AwesomeNova/Aleae-MARlea-Input-File-Converter/README.md

     * Rewrote file reading, writing, and conversion subroutines to implement pipelined execution via threads
     * Replaced hard-coded sys.argv indices with IntEnums
     * Added flags to enable either sequential or pipelined execution
+* October 7, 2024
+  * 1.1.1:
+    * Rewrote command-line parsing using the argparse Python library
+    * Altered commands to accommodate change in command-line parsing
+    * Fixed a NoneType indexing attempt bug in the MARlea-to-Aleae converter when no aether chemical is not specified

 ## Potential Feature(s) to Be Added
 * Error checking of all input files before beginning file conversion process
+* A GUI to enter the parameters in, loading in when no commands are given
 * Support for converting non-csv input MARlea files into Aleae output files